 This One-Pot Cajun Shrimp and Rice recipe is spicy, satisfying and so easy-to-make.
 It makes a perfect weeknight dinner, because it is ready to eat in just 30 minutes.
 Learn how to make southern shrimp and rice with this quick and simple skillet dinner recipe that is guaranteed to be a crowd-pleaser!

 You are going to love this hearty, Louisiana-style dish made with succulent shrimp, vegetables and rice.
 It is perfectly seasoned and bursting with piquant Cajun flavor, but is so simple to make.
 Best of all, everything gets cooked together in one pan.
 That means minimal cleanup is required to prepare this quick and tasty meal. ♡

 How to Make Cajun Shrimp and Rice

-The recipe begins by sautéing a vegetable medley of chopped onion, celery and bell pepper in a bit of olive oil and butter.
-These three vegetables are collectively known as “the holy trinity of Cajun cuisine”, which provides the flavor base for the dish.
+- Cook the veggies: Sauté a vegetable medley of chopped onion, celery and bell pepper in a bit of olive oil and butter.
+These three vegetables are collectively known as “the holy trinity of Cajun cuisine”, as they provide the flavor base for the dish.

 - Add the shrimp & lemon juice: Add the shrimp to the pot and allow it to cook for a few minutes until it is pink, curled and opaque.
-A final squeeze of lemon adds a bit of brightness and helps balance out the heat from the Cajun seasoning.
+Finally, give your rice a good squeeze of lemon for a bit of brightness and balance out the heat from the Cajun seasoning.
 Dinner is served! 🙂